-- 5.1.
-Projects where the painting and decorating contractor is a subcontractor: - 5.1.1.
-The owner or its designated representative may prepare an initial punch list. - 5.1.1.
-The initial punch list, if any, shall be prepared prior to substantial completion. - 5.1.1.2.
-Unless otherwise agreed, the painting and decorating contractor shall work diligently to complete the items on the initial punch list within a reasonable amount of time and will, upon request, provide documentation that will support completion of the initial punch list - 5.1.1.3.
-If the painting and decorating contractor deter mines that some of the items on the initial punch list are extra to its work, then the painting and decorating contractor shall notify the general contractor or its designated representative that these items constitute extra work and that the painting and decorating contractor is entitled to additional compensation.
+- Projects where the Painting Contractor is a subcontractor unless specified otherwise 5.1 in the contract documents: - 5.1.1 The owner or its designated representative may prepare an initial punch list. - 5.1.1.1 The initial punch list, if any, shall be prepared prior to substantial completion. - 5.1.1.2 Unless otherwise agreed, the Painting Contractor shall work diligently to complete the items on the initial punch list within a reasonable amount of time and will, upon request, provide documentation that will support completion of the initial punch list.

-- 5.1.1.4.
-The additional compensation shall be invoiced in accordance with PCA Standard P18. - 5.1.2.
-At the time of substantial completion, a final punch list shall be prepared by the owner or its designated representative. - 5.1.2.1.
-Unless otherwise agreed, the painting and decorating contractor shall work diligently to complete the items on the final punch list within a reasonable amount of time and will, upon request, provide documentation that will support completion of the final punch list. - 5.1.2.2.
-If the painting and decorating contractor determines that some of the items on the final punch list are extra to its work, then the painting and decorating contractor shall notify the general contractor or its designated representative that these items constitute extra work and that the painting and decorating contractor is entitled to additional compensation. - 5.1.3.
-Punch lists should address specific items at specific locations rather than general descriptions. - 5.1.4.
-If the final punch list is redistributed after its initial distribution, it shall be based solely on the items listed on the final punch list. - 5.2.
-Projects where the painting and decorating contractor is a prime contractor: - 5.2.1.
-The painting and decorating contractor shall prepare an initial punch list, a comprehensive list of outstanding items to be completed or corrected when the painting and decorating contractor deems the project to have attained substantial completion. - 5.2.1.1 Unless otherwise agreed, the painting and decorating contractor shall work diligently to complete the items on the initial punch list within a reasonable amount of time and will, upon request, provide documentation that will support completion of the initial punch list. - 5.2.1.2.
-If the painting and decorating contractor, upon his inspection, determines areas of completed work require additional corrective work that are extra to its work, then the painting and decorating contractor shall notify the owner or its designated representative that these items constitute extra work and that the painting and decorating contractor is entitled to additional compensation. - 5.2.1.3.
-The additional compensation shall be invoiced in accordance with PCA Standard P18. - 5.2.2.
-When the painting and decorating contractor deems the project to be complete, a final punch list may be prepared by the owner or its designated representative. - 5.2.2.1.
-Unless otherwise agreed, the painting and decorating contractor shall work diligently to complete the items on the final punch list, if any, within a reasonable amount of time and will, upon request, provide documentation that will support completion of the final punch list.
+- 5.1.2 At the time of substantial completion, a final punch list shall be prepared by the owner or its designated representative. - 5.1.2.1 Unless otherwise agreed, the Painting Contractor shall work diligently to complete the items on the final punch list within a reasonable amount of time and will, upon request, provide documentation that will support completion of the final punch list. - 5.1.3 Punch lists should address specific items at specific locations rather than general descriptions. - 5.1.4 If the final punch list is redistributed after its initial distribution, it shall be based on the items listed on the final punch list. - 5.2 Projects where the Painting Contractor is a prime contractor:

+- 5.2.1 The Painting Contractor shall prepare an initial punch list, a comprehensive list of outstanding items to be completed or corrected when the Painting Contractor deems the project to have attained substantial completion. - 5.2.1.1 Unless otherwise agreed, the Painting Contractor shall work diligently to complete the items on the initial punch list within a reasonable amount of time and will, upon request, provide documentation that will support completion of the initial punch list. - 5.2.1.2 When the Painting Contractor deems the project to be complete, a final punch list may be prepared by the owner or its designated representative. - 5.2.2 Unless otherwise agreed, the Painting Contractor shall work diligently to complete the items on the final punch list, if any, within a reasonable amount of time and will, upon request, provide documentation that will support completion of the final punch list. - 5.2.3 Punch lists shall address specific items at specific locations rather than general descriptions. - 5.2.4 The appearance of painted surfaces shall be judged in accordance with P9 Section 3.1.169 a properly painted surface. - 5.2.5 If the final punch list is redistributed after its initial distribution, it shall be based on the items listed on the final punch list.

-- 5.2.2.2.
-If the painting and decorating contractor determines that some of the items on the final punch list are extra to its work then the painting and decorating contractor shall notify the owner or its designated representative that these items constitute extra work and that the painting and decorating contractor is entitled to additional compensation. - 5.2.2.3.
-The additional compensation shall be invoiced in accordance with PCA Standard P18. - 5.2.3.
-Punch lists shall address specific items at specific locations rather than general descriptions. - 5.2.4.
-The appearance of painted surfaces shall be judged in accordance with the definition of a properly painted surface. - 5.2.5.
-If the final punch list is redistributed after its initial distribution, it shall be based solely on the items listed on the final punch list. - 5.3.
-The punch list process may be performed for various phases of the project in accordance with the project schedule.
-The punch lists provided shall be unique to that phase. - 5.4.
-At final acceptance of the work, the painting and decorating contractor shall provide the following: - 5.4.1.
-Attic stock or extra materials as required by the contract documents. - 5.4.2.
-As built drawings, generally a schedule of paint and wallcovering finishes as required by the contract documents. - 5.4.3.
-Maintenance instructions as required by the contract documents. - 5.4.4.
-Warranties as required by the contract documents. - 5.4.5.
-Final releases of lien as required by the contract documents.
+5.3 The punch list process may be performed for various phases of the project in accordance with the project schedule.
+The punch lists provided shall be unique to that phase.

+- 5.4 At final acceptance of the work, the Painting Contractor shall provide the following: - 5.4.1 Attic stock or extra materials as required by the contract documents. - 5.4.2 Record drawings, generally a schedule of paint, coating and wallcovering finishes as required by the contract documents. - 5.4.3 Maintenance instructions as required by the contract documents. - 5.4.4 Warranties as required by the contract documents. - 5.4.5 Final releases of lien as required by the contract documents.

-- 6.1.
-This standard establishes a protocol for the close out of painting and decorating projects. - 6.2.
-This standard is intended to establish a consensus document for the painting industry's practices.
+- 6.1 This Standard establishes a protocol for the close out of painting and decorating projects. - 6.2 This Standard clarifies areas of responsibility.
+Improved communication reduces misunderstandings. - 6.3 This Standard is a nationally recognized consensus document for the painting and coating industry's work practices.